 For additional information, see pg.
-22 of the National Strategy on Children and Young People's Participation in Decision-Making 2015 -2020.
+22 of the National Strategy on Children and Young People's Participation in Decision-Making 2015 - 2020.

 In this document, the term 'parent' is understood to include parents and guardians.

-Ten key principles underpin Looking at our School 2022: A Quality Framework for Primary Schools and Special Schools.
+Ten key principles underpin Looking at our School: A Quality Framework for Post-primary Schools 2022.

 - Holistic nature of learning and the learner: The quality framework takes a holistic view of learning and of the learner.
-It emphasises the need for pupils to develop knowledge and a broad range of skills, competences, dispositions and values that enable personal wellbeing, active citizenship and lifelong learning in accordance with the curriculum.
-Learning experiences for all pupils should therefore be broad, balanced, challenging and responsive to individual needs. - Inclusion of all pupils: The quality framework emphasises the need for all pupils to be meaningfully included in their school community.
-It recognises the importance of highquality learning and teaching that is inclusive, pupil-centred, informed and evidence-based, and that supports children and young people to participate in and make progress in all areas of their learning and development.
-It also recognises the need for high expectations to ensure that all children and young people are provided with opportunities to meet their full potential in accordance with their abilities, strengths, stages of development, and identified learning needs.
+It emphasises the need for students to develop knowledge and a broad range of skills, competences, dispositions and values that enable personal wellbeing, active citizenship and lifelong learning in accordance with the curriculum.
+Learning experiences for all students should therefore be broad, balanced, challenging and responsive to individual needs. - Inclusion of all students: The quality framework emphasises the need for all students to be meaningfully included in their school community.
+It recognises the importance of high-quality learning and teaching that is inclusive, student-centred, informed and evidence-based, and that supports young people to participate in and make progress in all areas of their learning and development.
+It also recognises the need for high expectations to ensure that all young people are provided with opportunities to meet their full potential in accordance with their abilities, strengths, stages of development, and identified learning needs.